White Storks of Geloi Reserve | Sicily, Italy

 Driving up the dirt road to the nature reserve, we spotted a row of the nesting platforms established just for the White Storks, and they were filled with the birds.
 I had to refrain myself from jumping out of the van at this point, but we continued on to the reserve.

 This private nature reserve was established in 2017 to restore damaged agricultural land in order to create a thriving, biodiverse ecosystem.
 I read that roughly 177 species migrate through this region in the spring/autumn.
-This region hosts the largest breeding population of White Storks in Italy.
+This region hosts the largest breeding population of White Storks in Italy that were historically extinct in Italy, but successfully returned in the 1950s thanks to reintroduction programs, wetland restoration, and artificial nesting platforms like you see in this photograph I took of them on the Geloi Wetland.
+If you look closely at the image above you will notice a very small chick that is reaching up to the feeding parent.

 I will also include information and images of the White Storks.

-As we clambered out of the van to meet up with Antonio - another administrator, other photographers, and volunteers, the mosquitos began to swarm.
+As we clambered out of the van to meet up with Angelo Scuderi, the Project Manager of the Geloi Wetlands, other photographers, and volunteers, the mosquitos began to swarm.
 We quickly lathered ourselves with repellant and started out on our hike.
 I was so glad that I had trained with my 25 lb. pack while I was back home, or I would have been suffering.

 We heard many birds, but could spot only a few, alas we were a bit early for the spring migration - such is wildlife.
 However, we did come upon a White Stork nest, and set up our tripods to photograph them.
-It was a gorgeous morning with soft clouds dotting the skies and the storks flying around.
+It was a gorgeous morning with soft clouds dotting the skies and the storks flying around and a tiny little chick peeking its heads up to catch a glimpse of its parents.

 He said, “You can find answers to this question and more info on our website.
 The area in Geloi has been of huge importance for a lot of wild animal species for hundreds of years.
 Especially migratory birds, which cross the Mediterranean Sea on their way South and North twice each year, used the area to rest from their tiring journey and regain strength from nutrition they could find in these wetlands.
 From around 1970 onwards, the area was used increasingly for agriculture (i. e. vegetable farming), drawing water from the wetland and using pesticides in the area for increased crop harvests.
 After years of exploitation, accompanied by global warming, consequences in the area were devastating: depleting groundwater reserves, pollution, severe droughts and in consequence wildfires, which in sum destroyed the soil and the habitat of a lot of wild animal species, including migratory birds.
 Additionally, animals are being hunted in Sicily by illegal poachers.
 Only the acquisition of land in the Geloi area made it possible to working on the problems and transforming the area sustainably back into what in once was: a place for animals to rest, breed and feed.”